KiranA994/my-husky-commitlint-react/README.md

 If any of these fail, the commit is blocked until resolved.

 ✍️ Commit Message Examples (Valid)
-feat: add login page
+feat: Add login page

-fix: resolve crash when submitting form
+fix: Resolve crash when submitting form

-chore: update dependencies
+chore: Update dependencies

-refactor: clean up sidebar code
+refactor: Clean up sidebar code

 ❌ Invalid Messages Examples
 added new feature